 While the kingship was inherited by Kalaniʻōpuʻu’s son Kiwalaʻo, Kamehameha was given the prominent position of guardianship of the Hawaiian god of war, Kūkaʻilimoku.

 In 1785, Kamehameha married Ka‘ahumanu, the daughter of one of his most trusted advisors.
 In 1790, he attained control of Hawai‘i Island, then he successfully invaded the Islands of Maui, Lāna‘i, Molokai and O‘ahu, by 1795.

 Ultimately, in 1810, Kauai’s Kaumuali‘i decided to peacefully yield and unite with Kamehameha and join the rest of the Kingdom of Hawaiʻi.

 Kamehameha instituted the Kānāwai Māmalahoe, the Law of the Splintered Paddle.
 The law, “Let every elderly person, woman and child lie by the roadside in safety,” is enshrined in the state constitution, Article 9, Section 10, and has become a model for modern human rights law regarding the treatment of civilians and other non-combatants.

 The wood-framed Mission House, built in 1821, was one of the first wood-framed buildings built in Hawai‘i.
 The frame house stands on the grounds of the Hawaiian Mission Houses, near Kawaiahaʻo Church on the makai side of King Street.

-It is the oldest wood frame structure still standing in the Hawaiian Islands.
+It is the oldest wood frame structure and the oldest intact Western structure still standing in the Hawaiian Islands.

 The timbers of Maine white pine were cut and fitted in Boston in 1819 and came around the Horn on the brig Thaddeus with the first mission company in April 1820, arriving first in Kona.
 The frame of the house arrived in Honolulu on Christmas morning of that year on board the ship Tartar.